 CIHI also has an application called eQuery that enables facilities to submit questions to a variety of CIHI program areas, including Rehabilitation.
 It is a shared knowledge base that allows individuals to use extended search functionality to view previously submitted questions and answers.
 New questions may be submitted through a common point of entry if the user cannot locate answers to the particular question in the knowledge base.
-Additional information regarding this tool can be found at cihi.ca.
+Additional information regarding this tool can be found on CIHI's website.